mattermost/mattermost-hackathon-dec2020/README.md

 ## Things to know

-1 - Participants who submit a Hackathon project will receive a Mattermost swag bag!
-More details coming soon.

-2 - Don't know what to work on?
+1 - Don't know what to work on?
 Check out [top community feature proposals](https://mattermost.uservoice.com/forums/306457-general/filters/top) or [Hackathon ideas spreadsheet](https://docs.google.com/spreadsheets/d/13pLt4tKNv1po4gST83snoyJIOZLj2A1Uy8c2QhR1z48/edit#gid=0) for inspiration.

+2 - Looking for someone to work with?
+Post in the [MM hackathon Dec/2020 channel](https://community.mattermost.com/core/channels/mm-hackathon-dec2020)!

+3 - If you are a Mattermost staff member participating in the hackathon, you can use company work time for your hackathon project, and expense your lunch or dinner for up to $20USD.

-3 - The following activities are planned:
+4 - The following activities are planned:

   - (Optional) Dec 3: Hackathon ideation call to discuss hackathon ideas with others, and attract others to work with you if you are looking for a team.
 There are two different times scheduled to accommodate for different timezones: first at 7:00 GMT-8 San Francisco time (10:00 GMT-5 Toronto time, 16:00 GMT+1 Berlin time) and second at 10:00 GMT-8 San Francisco time (13:00 GMT-5 Toronto time, 19:00 GMT+1 Berlin time).
   - (Optional) Dec 10: Hackathon kick-off call.
 Again, two different times scheduled to accommodate for different timezones: first at 7:00 GMT-8 San Francisco time (10:00 GMT-5 Toronto time, 16:00 GMT+1 Berlin time) and second at 10:00 GMT-8 San Francisco time (13:00 GMT-5 Toronto time, 19:00 GMT+1 Berlin time).